Paul and Slavery

 The slave is taught to perform his obligation to his master and witness to the converting power of the gospel (Ephesians 6:5–8; Colossians 3:22–24; 1 Timothy 6:1; Titus 2:9, 10; 1 Peter 2:18, 19).
 God loves all of His children, whatever their state in life may be, and He will grant grace and power to each one according to his situation (Philippians 4:19).

 Believers may recognize that slavery is a wicked practice and should not exist in the world.
-But it was allowed by the Lord in His laws for ancient Israel ( Leviticus 25:44–46; Deuteronomy 14:26).
+But it was allowed by the Lord in His laws for ancient Israel (Leviticus 25:44–46; Deuteronomy 14:26).
 His allowance did not always mean His approval.
-His allowance in divorce was typical: “Moses because of the hardness of your hearts suffered you to put away your wives” (Matthew 19:8).
+It is similar to His allowance in divorce: “Moses because of the hardness of your hearts suffered you to put away your wives” (Matthew 19:8).

 The Christian missionary to pagan countries should not try by force to change the rules and customs when he sees that they are opposite to the teachings of Christ.
 For he realizes that such a behavior would not help the spread of the gospel, but would close the door to his missionary work.
 He should follow God’s council: “If it is possible, as much as depends on you, live peaceably with all men” (Romans 12:18).